Generic selectors

 Aviva Stadium design: Why is one end so low?

-Here, Football Ground Guide answers one of the most common questions: Why is one end of the stadium so low?
+Read on as Football Ground Guide answers one of the most common questions visitors have about the ground: Why is one end of the Aviva Stadium so low?

 Aviva stadium design